opendistro-for-elasticsearch/deprecated-security-ssl/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+<sub><sup>Search Guard is a trademark of floragunn GmbH, registered in the U.S. and in other countries.
+Elasticsearch, Kibana, Logstash, and Beats are trademarks of Elasticsearch BV, registered in the U.S. and in other countries. floragunn GmbH is not affiliated with Elasticsearch BV.</sup></sub>